SPACEXPLORATION

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.

 Update a listing's parcel, pricing, or marketing data.
-Pass exactly one group (parcel, pricing, or marketing).
+Pass at least one group (parcel, pricing, marketing); send each group whole, not just the changed field.
 Returns the full updated listing exactly as stored.

 | Name | Required | Description | Default |